Tags: Finally, a Way to Slice Time Tracks by Activity

 Tag statistics at a glance

-At the end of each week I open the Summary, filter by the current week, and glance at the tag breakdown.
-If admin is creeping above 20% of my total, I know I need to batch those tasks or automate something.
-Tags made that five-second check possible.
+At the end of each week, open the Summary, filter by the current week, and glance at the tag breakdown.
+If admin is creeping above 20% of total time, that is the signal to batch those tasks or automate something.
+Tags make that five-second check possible.

 Tags and billing

-Because tags work together with Billing & Budgets, I can filter the Summary to a specific tag, see the billable total, and compare it against non-billable time for the same activity.
-This helps me decide which types of work I should quote flat-rate versus hourly.
+Because tags work together with project billing & rates, you can filter the Summary to a specific tag, see the billable total, and compare it against non-billable time for the same activity.
+This helps you decide which types of work should be quoted flat-rate versus hourly.

 FAQ: Tags in Teetrack